 - Herbs: Amp up the flavor with extra herbs such as thyme, rosemary or marjoram.

 I have a lot of people in my family that are stuffing haters, I can’t wait to unveil this Southern cornbread dressing to them this year to see if they change their minds!
 In my opinion this is the best stuffing recipe I’ve tried, and I try a different recipe almost every year trying to find one my family will like.
-The combination of the veggies, two types of bread and fresh herbs just can’t be beat.
+The combination of the veggies, two types of bread and fresh herbs is simply the best.
 It’s buttery and delicious just like any good Thanksgiving recipe should be!

 Cornbread Dressing Video